chayleaf/nixos-router/README.md

 (after all, this project is in its infancy).

 I'll try to keep breaking changes to a minimum, but as I said, I can't guarantee they won't happen (even NixOS has them).

-You are also expected to run nixos-unstable.
-When things settle, I'll start creating git tags for each NixOS version (probably starting from NixOS 23.11).
+Use the 23.11 branch for NixOS 23.11.
+I'll backport what I can to it.
+For nixos-unstable, use the master branch.

 I doubt it would be easy to upstream these changes to nixpkgs, as it would introduce many breaking changes on top of breaking changes, so I am not willing to work on it.
-Some parts are more upstreamable, such as allowing JSON nftables rulesets, while other are less upstreamable, like... most parts of this repo.
+Some parts are more upstreamable, such as allowing JSON nftables rulesets, while other are less upstreamable, like... most parts of this repo, which are a reimplementation of scripted networking, which some nixpkgs members want to get rid of in general (in favor of systemd-networkd).

 When [this](https://github.com/systemd/systemd/issues/11103) gets
 closed, I might be able to migrate to systemd-networkd.
 This may be the